Skip to content

 1 / 1

-The company's commitment to free, prior and informed consent applies to all suppliers.
+The company's commitment to respecting free, prior and informed consent (FPIC) also applies to its suppliers.

 • N